Get 'Em from the Peanut Man (Hot Nuts)

 "Get 'Em from the Peanut Man (Hot Nuts)" is a dirty blues and hokum song, written and initially recorded by Lil Johnson.
-The 10-inch shellac disc 78rpm single was released by Champion Records in August 1935.
+The 10-inch shellac disc 78 rpm single was released by Champion Records in August 1935.

 History

 Both "Get 'Em from the Peanut Man (Hot Nuts)" and "Anybody Want to Buy My Cabbage?" (the single's B-side), were recorded by Johnson (vocals) and possibly Frank "Springback" James (piano accompaniment) on July 16, 1935.
 The tracks were waxed in Chicago, Illinois.
 Johnson was identified as the songwriter of "Get 'Em from the Peanut Man (Hot Nuts)", both on the record label and in public records.

 A similar claim on the record label regarding authorship was made for "Anybody Want to Buy My Cabbage?"; however this was not the case.
 A song titled "Anybody Here Want to Try My Cabbage" had been recorded by Maggie Jones on December 10, 1924.
 This was released as a single on March 30, 1925.
 That song was correctly credited to the joint authorship of Andy Razaf, Edgar Dowell and Fats Waller.
 Maggie Jones recording used the backing accompaniment of Louis Armstrong and Fletcher Henderson.
 An instrumental version of "Anybody Here Want to Try My Cabbage" was issued by George McClennon's Jazz Devils in 1925.
 The lyrical and musical content of Jones's and Johnson's songs are very similar.

 In November 2022, a copy of Johnson's original single was worth around $53 (£45).